 Remnant Trust: Programs and Courses

-Public programs are free, open to the public and held in the Panhandle-Plains Historical Museum.
+Public programs are free, open to the public and held either in the Panhandle-Plains Historical Museum or Legacy Hall.

-Documents are on exhibit in the Research Center, 3rd floor, Panhandle-Plains Historical Museum.
+Remnant Trust documents are on exhibit during the fall term in the Research Center, 3rd floor, Panhandle-Plains Historical Museum.
 Documents for the February 13, 2014 talk are part of the permanent collection of the PPHM.

 For an individual or group appointment, contact Research Center Director, Warren Stricker: firstname.lastname@example.org or 806.651.2254.
 Appointment hours: T, W, Th, 1-5 and Fri, 10-12, 1-5.

 For general information on programs and exhibits, contact Professor David Baum, Director, The Remant Trust at WTAMU: email@example.com or 806.651.2040.

 Each year, Dr. Baum will teach a Remant Trust course open to undergraduates and graduate students.
 In addition, dozens of courses and faculty members make planned and regular use of the exhibit in courses and presentations throughout the fall.